Best laptop brands

 When buying a new laptop, you should go for a brand that has a reputation for quality, reliability and value.
 Find the right laptop brand for you with our guide.

 To find out which tech brands are the most (and least) reliable, every year we ask more than 11,000 Which? members to tell us about the technology products they own.
-Apple and Windows users are both included, with devices from the bottom to the top of the pricing pyramid all taken into consideration.
+Apple Mac and Windows users are both included, with devices from the bottom to the top of the pricing pyramid all taken into consideration.
+Our table will show you how the likes of Asus laptops, Dell laptops and Lenovo laptops fared.

 If you'd rather just see the best laptop models we've tested, click through to our Best Buy laptops.